 More than 12 months ago I left China, closing a 5.5-year chapter of life in Shanghai.
 I abandoned almost all things China-related as I focused on getting my head around the US, another foreign country to me.
 Recently, though, I started up Chinese lessons again.
 This has prompted me to look at my motivations to learn this language, and why they remain.

 Learning at a language school can help you and your children to improve second language proficiency fast.
-Read more about what makes a good language school.
+This article discussed about the benefits of homeschooling and how to begin to homeschool.

 Hopefully some of the reasons I’m listing below help reinforce your own motivations to learn this incredible language!
 5 Benefits of Keep Learning Chinese: